mclima/1-DOM-scripting/readme.md

 ### Today's VSCode Extensions

-Install Live Server in VS Code
+- Live Server in VS Code

-Install Prettier and edit the project settings in the `.vscode` directory as per the instructions to enable format on save for JavaScript.
+- Prettier and edit the project settings in the `.vscode` directory as per the instructions to enable format on save for JavaScript

-E.g.:
+e.g.:

 ```
+"editor.formatOnSave": true,
 "editor.defaultFormatter": "esbenp.prettier-vscode",
-"editor.formatOnSave": true,
 ```

 ---